 Anti-Corruption

-A contract must be terminated (Article 76) if “it is established that the contractor has, personally or through others, directly or indirectly, bribed an employee of the agencies . . . , obtained the contractor through bribery, fraud, deceit, forgery, or manipulation; or engaged in any such acts in the course of executing the contract.”
+A contract must be terminated (Article 76 of the law) if “it is established that the contractor has, personally or through others, directly or indirectly, bribed an employee of the agencies . . . , obtained the contractor through bribery, fraud, deceit, forgery, or manipulation; or engaged in any such acts in the course of executing the contract.”

-Per Article 94, civil servants are subject to civil or criminal penalties for violations of law.
+Per Article 94 of the law, civil servants are subject to civil or criminal penalties for violations of law.

 Bid Challenges and Disputes